 And this is how it sounds when decoded with vgmstream:

 The same sound from the 2004 port for comparison:

 To test my guess, I set up scripts to convert all soundbanks from the Steam version into the format supported by the 2004 PC port – these scripts are now used in my mod installer.
-The quality of sound effects in the Steam version is about the same as in the 2004 PC port, though many sound issues from the 2004 port remain unresolved.
-Unfortunately the Steam and nextgen console ports of SADX fail to play these sounds in their original quality.
+The quality of sound effects in the Steam version is just a little bit worse than in the 2004 PC port, and many sound issues from the 2004 port remain unresolved.
+Unfortunately for some reason the Steam and nextgen console ports of SADX fail to play these sounds in their original quality.

-To fix sound problems in the PC version of SADX, I went through all sounds in the Dreamcast version (except Chao-related soundbanks) and converted them into a format supported by the 2004 PC port with proper looping where necessary.
-I’ve also adjusted the volume of background noises, added processing effects to several sounds and restored many missing sounds.
-The majority of sound issues mentioned in the blog post is now fixed in the 2004 PC port with the Sound Overhaul 2 mod.
+To fix sound problems in the PC version of SADX, I went through all sounds in the Dreamcast version (except Chao voices) and converted them in a format supported by the 2004 PC port with proper looping where necessary.
+I’ve also adjusted the volume of background noises, added processing effects and fadeout to several sounds, and restored many missing sounds.
+The majority of sound issues mentioned in the blog post is now fixed in the 2004 PC port with the Sound Overhaul mod.
 To learn more about mods for the PC version, visit the “Fixing the PC version of SADX” section on this blog.